Issaquah School District Mission and Ends Statements

 Graduation requirements are based on the Washington State Administrative Code, Issaquah School District Board Policy, Issaquah School District Regulations, and individual high school requirements.
 Our procedures serve to organize the operations of the school in a fair and equitable manner and to provide access to strong instruction, connectivity to schools, citizenship as a contributing member of a community, resiliency for growth, and personal expression.
 The following standards are applied in accordance with these decision-making bodies and are a list of the standards relating to the earning of credit, making academic progress and participation in extra-curricular activities.

 WASHINGTON STATE & ISSAQUAH SCHOOL DISTRICT GRADUATION REQUIREMENTS

-To be eligible to graduate in Washington, high school students must pass specific state exams, earn all required state and local credits, and successfully complete a high school and beyond plan.
+To be eligible to graduate in Washington, high school students must earn all required state and local credits, successfully complete a High School and Beyond Plan, and complete a pathway.
 Please be aware that graduation requirements for all classes may change depending on action by the Washington State Legislature.
 To participate in the graduation ceremony students must meet all state, district and school requirements.
-The minimum credit requirement for the Class of 2021 at LHS is 31 credits.
+The minimum credit requirement for the Class of 2021 at LHS is 28 credits.